The Bankrate promise

 Can you get life insurance while pregnant?

 Yes, you can get life insurance while pregnant, depending on the results of a medical exam.
 You will want to disclose your pregnancy to the healthcare professional who does your exam.
-The medical exam will likely include a blood or urine test, but won’t include a pregnancy test, so if it’s not obvious, let the examiner know.
+The medical exam will likely include a blood or urine test, but won’t include a pregnancy test, so it is best to let the examiner know upfront.